Martin Luther University Halle-Wittenberg

 Goals

-We investigate the role that family and school conditions play for the educational success of refugee children and youth in a regional comparison.
-We particularly focus on educational inequality in educational transitions (e.g., transition from the primary school to the secondary school or subsequently to VET), educational participation (e.g., lower vs. upper secondary schools) and the acquisition of competencies (e.g., reading, mathematics).
-These processes are examined within primary school, secondary school, and vocational training.
-We assume that educational integration of young refugees is a multilevel process on every stage of education.
-This means that regional contexts of reception (e.g., educational systems, xenophobia, the economic strength of a region) as well as the formal and informal learning environments (schools, families, communities) are assumed to either facilitate, complicate, or even prevent educational success.
-To analyze these processes, we evaluate surveys and data from representative assessment data.
+We aim to investigate the influence of family and school conditions on the educational attainment of refugree children and youth, while also comparing different regions.
+Our primary focus is on educational inequalities that arise during various educational transitions, such as the transition from primary school to secondary school, and subsequently to vocational education and training (VET).
+Additionally, we examine educational participation, specifically in lower versus upper secondary schools, as well as the acquisition of competencies in areas such as reading and mathematics.
+These processes are analyzed within the contexts of primary school, secondary school, and vocational training.
+We hypothesize that the educational integration of young refugees is a multilevel process that occurs at every stage of education.
+It is influenced by regional reception contexts, including factors such as educational systems, xenophobia, and the economic strenghts of a region.
+Furthermore, the formal and informal learning environments, including schools, families and communities, are assumed to either facilitate, complicate or impede educational success.
+To analyze these processes, we utilize surveys and representative assessment data.

-To enable social participation of refugee children and youth, the German educational system faces the responsibility to provide necessary learning conditions and to make use of the individual resources and knowledge of the students in order to foster the development of individual potentials, to support adaptation to the context of reception, and to compensate for disadvantages that arise from interrupted educational trajectories.
-This is an essential prerequisite for establishing fair chances for educational attainment and participation.
-The current situation certainly offers advantages in this regard : Refugee families who immigrated in 2014/15 have substantially improved their knowledge of the German language (Brücker et al. 2019), feel welcome in Germany (Siegert 2019), and have been able to increase their social contacts with members of the host society (Brücker et al. 2020).
-EDIREG investigates how and why young refugees can succeed at the different educational stages and critical educational transitions, and which potential barriers can be identified in this regard.
+In order to foster the social participation of refugee children and youth, the German educational system bears the responsibilty to provide suitable learning conditions and leverage in the individual resources and knowledge of students.
+This is crucial for nurturing individual potentials, facilitating adapation to the host environment, and compensating for disadvantages resulting from disrupted educational trajectories.
+It is an essential prerequisite for establishing equitable opportunities for educational attainment and participation.
+Fortunately, the current situation offers some advantages in this regard: Refugee families who immigrated in 2014/2015 have notably improved their German language skills (Brücker et al., 2019), feel welcomed in Germany (Siegert, 2019), and have expaneded their social contacts with members of the host society (Brücker et al., 2020).
+EDIREG aims to investigate how and why young refugees can suceed at different educational stages and critical educational transitions, as well as identify potential barriers.

-With approximately 300.000 refugee students, diversity in schools in Germany has increased considerably.
-However, the increased numbers are often accompanied by lower German language skills and limited possibilities for the parents to support their children.
-Therefore, additional educational support is necessary.
-In view of this, the junior research group EDIREG asks: How effective are the political instruments for refugee schooling?
-Schooling is mandatory for minors from refugee families; however, educational policies mainly regulate the presence at school, not the form of support.
-Further, there are insufficient capacities at schools, language barriers or few knowledge about the level of competencies of the refugee children and youth.
-Also, the long asylum procedure and the uncertain status of residence, regional and work-specific shortage of supply as well as low German skills are barriers to integration at the vocational training system.
-The federal states are differently prepared for these challenges.
-This is the reason why the junior research group examines, which institutional instruments have an effect on educational integration.
+The increased presence of approximately 300,000 refugee students has significantly diversified schools in Germany.
+However, this increase is often accompanied by lower proficiency in the Germany language and limited opportunities for parental support, necessitating additional educational assistance.
+In light of this, the junior research group EDIREG poses the question: How effective are the political measures implemented for refugee education?
+While schooling is mandatory for minors from refugee families, educational policies primarily regulate attendance rather than the provision of support.
+Additionally, there are challenges such as insufficient capacities in schools, language barriers, and limited knowledge about the competencies of refugee children and youth.
+The lenghty asylum procedure, uncertain residency status, regional and sector-specific supply shortages, as well as limited proficieny in German, act as barrieres to integration within the vocational training system.
+The federal states in Germany vary in their preparedness to address these challenges.
+Therefore, the junior research group examines which institutional measures have an impact on educational integration.